-Some areas of the external building fabric including some roof pitches and chimneys were not fully or closely inspectable from the surrounding ground level.
-Flat roof coverings were not inspectable.
+Some areas of the external building fabric including some roof pitches were not fully or closely inspectable from the surrounding ground level.

 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.